 Self-hosted

 Both Countly and OpenWebAnalytics have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-Countly leads in popularity with 5,882 stars vs 2,677 stars for OpenWebAnalytics.
-The 120% higher star count indicates stronger community adoption.
+Countly leads in popularity with 5,888 stars vs 2,684 stars for OpenWebAnalytics.
+The 119% higher star count indicates stronger community adoption.
 In terms of developer contributions, Countly has 980 forks, indicating moderate developer engagement.

-Both projects show recent activity, with Countly last updated 1 day ago and OpenWebAnalytics 5 days ago.
+Both projects show recent activity, with Countly last updated 11 hours ago and OpenWebAnalytics 3 hours ago.

 Both tools share common technology foundations, being built with JavaScript.
 However, they differ in their additional technology choices: Countly uses Bash, Typescript while OpenWebAnalytics leverages CSS, PHP.